bkoz/springbin/README.md

 oc create -f openjdk-s2i-imagestream.json
 ```

-If you need an example SpringBoot jar, clone, compile and package the following example.
+If you need an example Spring Boot jar, clone, compile and package the following example.
 ```
 git clone https://github.com/redhat-helloworld-msa/ola.git
 cd ola
 mvn clean package
 ```

 Now create a build config with a binary build strategy and push the jar.
-If you use your own jar, make sure it is located in the ```target``` directory.
+If you want to push your own jar, make sure it is located in the ```target``` directory.
 ```
 oc create -f openjdk-s2i-imagestream.json oc new-build --binary=true --name=ola --image-stream=redhat-openjdk18-openshift